Siedem życzeń: Background

 The series was written by Andrzej Kotkowski and Maciej Zembaty, and directed by Janusz Dymek.
 It stars Daniel Kozakiewicz, Izabella Olejnik and Witold Dębicki in main roles.
 One of the characters is also a black cat which was actually played by three different cats, and had its voice dubbed by Zembaty.
 Polish rock band Wanda i Banda appeared as themselves in two episodes and recorded nine songs for the series, including the title track "Siedem życzeń", which became a hit.
 Music was composed by John Porter who also performed a cameo in one episode.

 The series was largely filmed on location in Warsaw, on housing estates in Gocław and Bemowo.
 Most scenes of the sixth episode were filmed in Varna, Bulgaria.
 Although the series was produced in 1984, end credits incorrectly show 1983.
-Siedem życzeń eventually premiered on Polish television in 1986.
+Siedem życzeń was then withheld for two years due to censorship, and eventually premiered on Polish television in 1986.

 In November 2008, Siedem życzeń was released on DVD.
 Wanda i Banda released an album with all songs from the series in November 2009.
 The tracks were re-recorded as the original material couldn't be traced due to convoluted copyrights.